How is the country’s fruits and vegetables sector fairing?

 Small-scale

-farmers were hit by the European Union’s stringent food safety issues arising
+farmers in Kenya have previously been hit by the European Union’s stringent food safety regulations.
+The

 tough measures, combined with rising cost of production, knocked-out some